All Products

 5. Start the ptp-monitor service.

-This command updates the chrony configuration, restarts chronyd, enables ptp-monitor to start on boot, and starts the ptp-monitor service.
+Updates chrony configuration, restarts chronyd, enables ptp-monitor auto-start, and starts ptp-monitor.

 acs-plugin-manager --exec --plugin ACS-PTP-Monitor --params --start